Trac-Systems/trac-crypto-api/README.md

 const validity = rundomeBuffer(32) // In a real case scenario, the current validity should be fetched through RPC call const amount = "1234abcd" // Amount in hex format

-// This function assembles a transaction object that can me signed by transaction.build const txData = await tracCrypto.transaction.preBuild(
+// This function generates a nonce internally and assembles a transaction object that can me signed by transaction.build const txData = await tracCrypto.transaction.preBuild(
     fromKeyPair.address,
     toKeyPair.address,